jeffThompson/CreativeProgramming2/Week01-MostAnnoyingThingEver/README.md

 * [Trackball form input](https://fibbery.herokuapp.com/katamari-formacy/)
 * [Lots more horrible UI](https://www.boredpanda.com/funny-worst-input-fields/) from BoredPanda

+(A lot of these examples are related to user interfaces, but your project doesn't have to be interactive at all!
+It could run on its own or be in any other format.)

 - - -

 ### INSTALL VISUAL STUDIO CODE
 The online editor is a wonderful tool, but you've probably already bumped into its limitations.
 Working offline makes things faster, easier, and you can work in places with no internet!
-There are lots of ways to write Javascript offline, but for this next projects we'll be using [Visual Studio Code](https://code.visualstudio.com/).
+There are lots of ways to write Javascript offline, but for this semester we'll be using [Visual Studio Code](https://code.visualstudio.com/).
 It's free, and will allow us to install some really helpful tools for writing `p5.js`.
+If you have another workflow you like better, that's great!
+I'll just ask that you try VS Code first and see how you like it.

 Please [download and install Visual Studio Code](https://code.visualstudio.com/), then open it and make sure everything works.
 No need to install any extensions – we'll do that together next week.